 The Centre welcomes applications for both full time and part time interns from 3rd, 4th and 5th year students enrolled in recognised five-year law programs; 2nd and 3rd year students enrolled in recognised three-year law programs and students from recognised LL.M. programs at any Indian university.

 Applications will be accepted on a rolling basis through the year.
-We will start evaluating the applications from February 25, 2022.
 Applicants are required to fill in the form attached here.

 Please note that as part of the application you will have to submit

 3. One relevant academic writing sample of up to 1,000 words (essay or extract, published or unpublished)